The Air Handling Unit range from VORTICE

 Working from home?
 Keep it well ventilated …

 The lockdown and the ‘new normal’ we all face at the moment has seen dramatic changes in our lives – one of these being ‘working from home’.
-As many people are still working from home, VORTICE continues to be passionate about keeping people safe whilst working in these uncertain times.
+As many people are still working from home, Vortice continues to be passionate about keeping people safe whilst working in these uncertain times.

-VORTICE knows that there are fundamental things people can do to improve the indoor air quality (IAQ) within the home.
+Vortice knows that there are fundamental things people can do to improve the indoor air quality (IAQ) within the home.
 A better IAQ is linked to improved concentration and productivity and more health benefits such as better sleep.

 See our tips below to help create healthy indoor air quality whilst spending so much time at home.